ankitpokhrel/laravel-image/README.md

 ```

 ## Configuration
-You can add default thumbnail configuration to `config/laravelimage.php`.
+You can add default configurations to `config/laravelimage.php`.

 ## Usage